-The pandemic has and will continue to have lasting effects to our economy.
-It is a simple fact that people are safer in outdoor venues with “social distancing” which makes taking vacations in RV parks and campgrounds highly desirable.
+The pandemic will have lasting effects on our economy.
+It is a simple fact that people are safer in outdoor venues with “social distancing” which makes vacations in RV parks and campgrounds highly desirable.
 Consequently, one of the predictions I have read in a variety of publications is that the RV park and campground industry will expand in the future significantly.
-The article that resonated the most was published on May 16 by the Wall Street Journal entitled “RV Vacations: The Safest Way to Travel This Summer”.
-For those of us actively working within our industry, this is certainly something to be thankful for because many other industries are being negatively impacted by the pandemic.
+The article that resonated the most was published by the Wall Street Journal entitled “RV Vacations: The Safest Way to Travel This Summer”.
+For those of us working within our industry, this is certainly something to be thankful for because many other industries are being negatively impacted by the pandemic.

-First, we are offering equipment leasing to finance the addition of equipment to your RV park and campground.
-If you want to install cabins, broadband or Direct TV or if you want to buy golf carts, landscaping equipment, kitchen equipment and/or any equipment needed to operate your RV park and campground, here are five key benefits of leasing equipment:
+Second, we offer equipment financing to install cabins, broadband, or Direct TV or if you want to buy golf carts, landscaping equipment, kitchen equipment and/or any equipment needed to operate your RV park and campground, here are 4 key benefits of leasing equipment:

 - Conserve and Control Cash.
 Equipment leasing saves your working capital (bank lines) for day-to-day expenses, expansions, or unexpected expenses.
 In addition to saving your working capital, with a lease you have a pre-determined monthly line item, which helps you budget more effectively.
 With predictable monthly expenses you can develop long-term plans with confidence and get your RV park and campground set up with the equipment you need, while keeping your cash flow available for other expenditures.

 - Upgrade Outdated Equipment.
 Equipment leasing helps you stay on top of the latest advances in equipment and technology.
-The many exhibitors at ARVC’s Outdoor Hospitality Conference & Expo (OHCE) offer new products and features every year to improve your RV park and campground.
+The many exhibitors at the ARVC OHCE offer new products and features every year to improve your RV park and campground.

 - Tax Benefits.
 Lease financing presents your RV park and campground with potential tax benefits.
 In many cases, leasing not only provides your RV park and campground with a full deduction of lease payments against current earnings, but also preserves working capital that you wouldn’t have access to if you had to purchase your equipment up front.
 It is a great idea to check with your tax advisor to determine the benefits for your RV park and campground.